michelk/logbuch/inst/doc/viwdlog.md

 Description
 ===========

-Creates a template of a workday-log-file and launches your favourite editor with the file.
+Creates a template of a workday-log-file and opens that file with the editor bind to `EDITOR` shell-variable.

 You have to set the shell-variable: `WDLOG_DIR` with your top level directory where the workday-log-files are located.